microsoft/NubesGen/README.md

 ## Detailed documentation

 Are you ready to get started with NubesGen?
-Our full documentation is available at [docs/index.md](docs/index.md).
+Our full documentation is available at [here](docs/index.md).

-## Contributing

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft